Google excluded privacy team from Dragonfly China project, report says

 "How much did Sergey know?
 I am guessing very little," an anonymous source told The Intercept, "because I think Scott [Beaumont] went to great lengths to ensure that was the case."

 The controversy around Dragonfly is likely to heat up more next week.
-Pichai is expected to be grilled about the project by lawmakers when he testifies before the House Judiciary Committee next Wednesday.
+Pichai is expected to be grilled about the project by lawmakers when he testifies before the House Judiciary Committee on Wednesday.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.